Travis Wilkerson

 Travis Wilkerson is an American independent film director, screenwriter, producer and performance artist.
 Named the "political conscience of 21st century American independent cinema," by Sight & Sound magazine, Wilkerson is heavily influenced by the Third Cinema movement, and known for films that combine "maximalist aesthetics and radical politics."
 This is owed, in part, to his meeting Cuban filmmaker Santiago Álvarez.
-Following the meeting, Wilkerson made the feature documentary Accelerated Under-Development about that meeting, and he was heavily involved in the rediscovery of Alvarez's films.
+Following the meeting, Wilkerson made the feature documentary Accelerated Under-Development about it.

 Films

 Wilkerson's best known film, An Injury to One (2003), was called a "political-cinema landmark" in the Los Angeles Times.
 The film is an experimental documentary exploring the turn-of-century lynching of union organizer Frank Little, an I.W.W. union leader combating injustice against the Anaconda Copper Mining Company in Butte, Montana.